bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ![Price per night by number of bedrooms](https://github.com/bruno-f7s/portfolio/assets/68636948/41324cb3-f492-4156-a648-0265afca26d5)

-Here we can clearly see that has the number of bedrooms per listing increases, so does the median price.
-The drops at 10 and 14 bedrooms really caught my eye and I decided to analyze it further.
+Here we can clearly see that as the number of bedrooms per listing increases, so does the median price.
+The drops at 10 and 14 bedrooms caught my eye and I decided to analyze it further.
 It turned out that these two categories had a small amount of listings and referred to hostels or other shared accommodations, not an entire housing unit.

 Another aspect I investigated was the number of reviews vs the median price per unit (until $500), in this case just for the last quarter: